Attendance Allowance

-Although many people continue to enjoy good health well into later life, some people find that they need help with some of their day-to-day tasks.
+Although many people continue to enjoy good health well into later life, some people find they need help with some of their day-to-day tasks.

 - a lower rate if you need care, help or supervision during the day or during the night